uber-research/differentiable-plasticity/README.md

 requires finding the reward, memorizing its location and repeatedly navigating back to it.

+To run the program, just go to the `maze` directory and run `python3 maze.py`.
+Default parameters should be able to learn the task.

 ## Backpropamine network

 The `Network` class in `maze/maze.py` implements a Backpropamine network, that is, a neural